Carson National Forest Plan Revision

 The Carson started the assessment phase of its plan revision in Feb of 2014.
 We expect to complete our draft assessment in early spring of 2015.
 In developing the assessment we are identifying and evaluating existing current ecological, economic, and social conditions and trends using the best available scientific information and local knowledge to determine sustainability as it relate to our existing forest plan.

 Development of a revised forest plan should begin in late summer/early fall of 2015.
 This phase will take 2 1/2 to 3 years and will include the collaborative development of a draft proposed plan, followed by the beginning of the NEPA process.
 During the NEPA process we ask for public input on the draft proposed plan, develop draft alternatives to the draft proposed plan, and develop a draft environmental impact statement (EIS).
 After a public comment period develop a final plan and EIS.
 This is followed by an objection period.
 The last step is approval of the final forest plan and EIS.

 Monitoring and implementation occur after the final plan is approved.
 Monitoring is designed to provide feedback on whether the forest plan is meeting its objectives.
 Using this adaptive management approach we will continually improve the forest plan.

 Tentative Plan Revision Schedule

-Feb 27, 2014 – Notice of Initiating the Assessment Phase of the forest plan revision published in the Federal Register
+Feb 27, 2014 – Notice of initiating the assessment phase of the forest plan revision published in Federal Register

-Winter/Spring 2017 - Notice of Availability of Proposed Plan and Draft EIS
+Late Spring/Early Summer 2017 – Notice of Availability of draft proposed plan and draft EIS for comment

 Important Note: Names and physical and e-mail addresses submitted on this website, or in response to any request for comments, will be included in the record for forest plan revision and may be released to the public if requested under the Freedom of Information Act.